-Convener and 5 other members appointed by the General Assembly through the Nomination Committee; 6 members appointed by and from the Iona Community, 2 changing each year;

-The Leader of the Iona Community;

-1 member appointed by and from Clèir Eilean Ì, the Presbytery of the Highlands and Hebrides.

-In addition the Board will invite 6 member churches of Churches Together in Britain and Ireland (CTBI) to appoint a representative member to the Board, such members being eligible to serve for a maximum period of 4 years.
+- - 6 members appointed by and from the lona Community, 2 changing each year; The Leader of the lona Community; - 1 member appointed by and from Clèir Eilean I, the Presbytery of the Highlands and Hebrides. - In addition the Board will invite 6 member churches of Churches Together in Britain and Ireland (CTBI) to appoint a representative member to the Board, such members being eligible to serve for a maximum period of 4 years.